 The other side of the coin is represented by Schumacher, less optimistic than usual.

 "Considering that I was last at the start, fifth place is fine for me.
 But a strange thing happened.
 We know that the F2005 is not very fast in qualifying, but excellent in the race.
 Here this reversal of performance has not occurred.
 Rubens had a fantastic race, just like Heidfeld did very well.
-Unfortunately my car was slow, I had an extra dose of understeer.
+Unfortunately, my car was slow, I had an extra dose of understeer.
 And if you ran off the racing line, the asphalt was very dirty.
-For this I also ended up off the track.
-But even without this mistake I would never have been able to overtake Coulthard who was just ahead of me.
+For this, I also ended up off the track.
+But even without this mistake, I would never have been able to overtake Coulthard who was just ahead of me.
 We still need to improve in all sectors, but Rubens' podium will give us a big boost".

 Almost certainly not only the circumstances affected the performance of the two teammates.
-The choice of Rubens Barrichello and his technicians to opt for three pit stops allowed the Brazilian to make the most of his car and tyres.
+The choice of Rubens Barrichello and his engineers to opt for three pit stops allowed the Brazilian to make the most of his car and tyres.
 Michael Schumacher's - two pit stops - was too conservative.
 A positive but not brilliant balance, therefore, as underlined by Jean Todt:

 "Two Ferraris that are reliable and on point.
 It's a step forward, still not exactly what we want.
 We have to grow more and keep fighting".